Psychological pain

 spiritual or soul pain, or suffering.
-While these clearly are not equivalent terms, one systematic comparison of theories and models of psychological pain, psychic pain, emotional pain, and suffering concluded that each describe the same profoundly unpleasant feeling.
+While these are not equivalent terms, one systematic comparison of theories and models of psychological pain, psychic pain, emotional pain, and suffering concluded that each describes the same profoundly unpleasant feeling.
 Psychological pain is widely believed to be an inescapable aspect of human existence.

 Other descriptions of psychological pain are "a wide range of subjective experiences characterized as an awareness of negative changes in the self and in its functions accompanied by negative feelings", "a diffuse subjective experience ... differentiated from physical pain which is often localized and associated with noxious physical stimuli", and "a lasting, unsustainable, and unpleasant feeling resulting from negative appraisal of an inability or deficiency of the self."

 Causes

 The adjective "psychological" is thought to encompass the functions of beliefs, thoughts, feelings, and behaviors, which may be seen as an indication for the many sources of psychological pain.
 One way of grouping these different sources of pain was offered by Shneidman, who stated that psychological pain is caused by frustrated psychological needs.
 For example, the need for love, autonomy, affiliation, and achievement, or the need to avoid harm, shame, and embarrassment.
 Psychological needs were originally described by Henry Murray in 1938 as needs that motivate human behavior.
 Shneidman maintained that people rate the importance of each need differently, which explains why people's level of psychological pain differs when confronted with the same frustrated need.
 This needs perspective coincides with Patrick David Wall's description of physical pain that says that physical pain indicates a need state much more than a sensory experience.

 Unmet psychological needs in youth may cause an inability to meet human needs later in life.
-As a consequence of neglectful parenting, children with unmet psychological needs may be linked to psychotic disorders in childhood throughout life.
+As a consequence of neglectful parenting, children with unmet psychological needs in childhood may be linked to psychotic disorders throughout life.

 In the fields of social psychology and personality psychology, the term social pain is used to denote psychological pain caused by harm or threat to social connection; bereavement, embarrassment, shame and hurt feelings are subtypes of social pain.
 From an evolutionary perspective, psychological pain forces the assessment of actual or potential social problems that might reduce the individual's fitness for survival.
-The way people display their psychological pain socially (for example, crying, shouting, moaning) serves the purpose of indicating that they are in need.
+The way people display their psychological pain socially (for example, crying, shouting, or moaning) serves the purpose of indicating that they are in need.